Eduardolisboaqa/qa-portfolio-reqres-api/bug-reports/reqres-bug-reports.md

 # ReqRes API - Bug Reports

-## No critical bugs found
+## No bugs found

-During the API testing execution, no critical bugs were identified.
+During the API testing execution, no bugs were identified.

-The API responses behaved according to the expected results for the tested scenarios, including:
+The API responses behaved according to the expected results for all tested scenarios:

 - Listing users
 - Retrieving a single user